Guess (company): Worker conditions

 During the 1980s, Guess was accused of using underground sweatshop contractors in Los Angeles.
 Initially, the company threatened to close or move its operations in factories where employers complained of sweatshop practices.
 In 1992, Guess contractors faced litigation from the US Department of Labor (DOL) due to failure to pay their employees the minimum wage or adequate overtime.
 Rather than face a court case, $573,000 in back wages were paid to employees.
 The company also agreed to be subjected to a voluntary monitoring agreement with DOL to prevent sweatshop practices among its subcontractors.
 Guess earned a place on the labor department's 'Trendsetters List', but this position was suspended several years later in 1996 after independent inspectors found violations of regulations at seven of the company's contractors.

 In the same year, the company was sued by the Union of Needletrades, Industrial and Textile Employees (UNITE), again due to the failure to pay the minimum wage or overtime to workers.
 The settlement, supervised by the US Department of Labor, saw the reinstatement of eight workers found to have been illegally fired and another $80,000 in back pay given to workers.
 Almost immediately after the settlement, Guess announced that it was moving its sewing production to Mexico.
 The company denied that the move was related to these court cases, but its public image continued to suffer.

 Throughout the 1990s, UNITE continued a public relations campaign against Guess, focusing on the experiences of former employees.
 Billboards subsequently appeared in Las Vegas, Los Angeles, and New York City featuring a photograph of Rage Against the Machine with the caption "Rage Against Sweatshops: We Don't Wear Guess – A Message from Rage Against The Machine and UNITE.
 Injustice.
 Don't buy it."
 Eventually, Guess countered with a defamation suit against UNITE and several of its officials, while in 1997 the company ran full-page ads in many major American newspapers claiming that its contractors were "guaranteed 100% free of sweatshop labour".
 The wording of these ads was changed after federal authorities complained that the claims had not been made by anyone in the government and had no official status.

-A December 2023 report funded by the Progressive Alliance of Socialists and Democrats found Guess's Chinese supplier had connections to forced Uyghur labor.
+In December 2023, a report funded by the Progressive Alliance of Socialists and Democrats in the European Parliament identified links between a Chinese supplier for Guess and forced labor involving the Uyghur minority.